 WORDS ARE MATTER.
 MAKE THEM MATTER.

 As your editor, I am as passionate about your writing as you are.
-I utilize my critical distance to amplify your insights and the integrity of your vision and cast a penetrating beam of comprehension and perspective on your composition.
+I utilize my critical distance to amplify your insights and the integrity of your vision and to cast a penetrating beam of comprehension and perspective on your composition.
 Together, we discover and distill the meaning and significance of your work to produce captivating, lucid, and fluid prose.

 I align my approach with your professional orientation, methodology, disposition, and intended audience.
 I assist aspiring and veteran authors in a variety of genres and mediums as well as writers who need more creative inspiration and direction.
 I specialize in academic editing and literary fiction and creative nonfiction.

 Every manuscript and every client presents distinct opportunities and challenges.
-As a team, we work collaboratively to set priorities, establish attainable goals, and create a final product that honors your intentions and represents your best effort.
+As a team, we collaborate to set priorities, establish attainable goals, and create a final product that honors your intentions and represents your best effort.

-The following section offers a more detailed account of my areas of expertise and approach to the tasks of academic, developmental, and manuscript editing:
+The following section offers a more detailed account of my areas of expertise and approach to the tasks of academic, developmental, line, and manuscript editing:

-When I edit academic projects, I regard your work simultaneously as a unique expression of individual voice and as a contribution to a larger body of research and practice.
-I identify and encourage the stakes of your argument and its enrichment of an understanding of your subject area.
-I trace the articulation of this significance throughout the manuscript to locate areas where it needs amplification or clarification.
+When I edit academic projects, I regard your work as both an expression of individual voice and a part of a chorus of disciplinary research and practice.
+I identify and amplify the cornerstones of your arguments and your unique contribution to a broadened understanding of your subject area.
+I trace the articulation of this significance throughout the manuscript to locate areas where it needs development, enhancement, and/or clarification.
 I ensure that your content aligns stylistically with the conventions of your discipline and that it is conceptualized and organized effectively and efficiently.